audaxis/ikpdb/docs/protocol.rst

 IKPdb Protocol
 ==============

-.. module:: ikpdb.IKPdbConnectionHandler

-.. currentmodule:: ikpdb.IKPdbConnectionHandler

 IKPdb communicates with debugging clients by exchanging JSON messages over a TCP socket.
+All exchanges between the debugger and clients are managed by the :py:class:`ikpdb.IKPdbConnectionHandler` class.

 Protocol overview
 -----------------